chiefbiiko/camelot/README.md

 // run the MPECDH bootstrap ceremony...

-// each signer instantiates a ceremony helper const choreo = await ceremony(mpecdhAddress, alice.provider)
+// each signer instantiates a ceremony helper const choreo = await mpecdh(mpecdhAddress, alice.provider)

 // run the bootstrap ceremony:
 // each signer needs to call `step0` initially